 There is no passing score for MAT.
 The definition of a good score varies from institution to

 institution.
 Besides, the importance of these test scores as an

 It takes 10-15 days for the Score Report to be dispatched.
 The scores cannot be obtained through telephone or fax.
 The Personal Score Report also mentions the number of times you have taken the exam in the past five years and the date of your present attempt.

 How are Scores Used?

-Numerous studies are carried out from time to time to understand how MAT scores are useful to colleges and schools.
-MAT scores are continuously being used as an important admission criterion.
+Numerous studies are carried out from time to time to understand how these test scores are useful to colleges and schools.
+These scores are continuously being used as an important admission criterion.
 This is reflective of how useful the results of MAT are.
-While admission decisions are made, MAT scores are not considered in isolation, but along with other indicators of the candidate’s capabilities.
+While admission decisions are made, these test scores are not considered in isolation, but along with other indicators of the candidate’s capabilities.

-The following are the main conclusions of some studies that bring out how effective MAT scores are.
+The following are the main conclusions of some studies that bring out how effective these scores are.

 - There exists a positive correlation between MAT scores and performance in first year of graduation.
-Hence, MAT scores can predict performance in first year of college.
+Hence, these scores can predict performance in first year of college.